-The Graduate Council oversees all graduate programs at the University.
-Responsibilities of the council are to (1) approve applicants for admission to graduate study and review candidates for graduate degrees, (2) consider appeals for readmission from graduate students who have been dismissed from the University, and (3) advise the Faculty Senate on all graduate curriculum matters, including proposed courses, course changes, or new academic programs.
+The Graduate Council coordinates all graduate programs at the University.
+Responsibilities of the Council are to (1) review admission data on each graduate program, (2) notify the faculty of all graduate curricular proposals prior to Council action, and (3) advise the Faculty Senate on all graduate curriculum matters, including proposed courses, course changes, or new academic programs.